reetithapa/QA_Portfolio/README.md

 ## Projects

 ### Swag Labs Testing
 - Manual testing of login, product, cart, and checkout modules
+- Automated login and inventory page
 - Designed test cases and test scenarios
 - Logged and tracked defects using Jira